Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 Before we take any water, we must have a Water Access Licence in place; just like other users.
 This water must be obtained, and paid for, from the market.
 Our water extraction is also assessed against the Government’s Aquifer Interference Policy.

-Currently water is being transferred from the field via an underground flow-line to newly constructed double-lined ponds at our Leewood facility, adjacent to the Pilliga.
+Currently, water from our exploration wells is being transferred from the field via an underground flow-line to double-lined ponds at our Leewood facility, adjacent to the Pilliga.

-Santos estimates about 80% of the water extracted as part of the Narrabri Gas Project will be able to be reused following treatment.
+Santos estimates about 80% of the water extracted as part of the proposed Narrabri Gas Project will be able to be reused following treatment for irrigation, dust suppression and construction activities.

 Because of the depths at which we are working, we don’t anticipate any impact on local bores but, as standard practice, we offer to monitor the bores of landholders within a 2km radius of our operations.
 This gives the landholders added confidence our work isn’t impacting their water.